psychemedia/pentrich-uprising/resources/20_James_Towle_1814.md

 The trial of James Towle was presided over by Mr. Justice Bayley.
 Towle was accused of breaking in to Thomas Garton's house and, with several others, breaking Garton's frames.
 It is said that fifty pounds had been raised in subscription amongst the frameworknitters to help retain Towle's Counsel.

-During the trial, key witness Thomas Garton declared that it was Towle who had originally demanded entry, immediately recognising him from his voice, although he didnlt actually see him: he had known Towle for years, and they only lived a few hundred yards apart.
+During the trial, key witness Thomas Garton declared that it was Towle who had originally demanded entry, immediately recognising him from his voice, although he didn't actually see him: he had known Towle for years, and they only lived a few hundred yards apart.

 As the Luddites were forcing entry, Garton had retreated to his bedroom upstairs; he'd listened as they smashed his frames, knew there was no point trying to stop them.
 When he was sure they were gone, he dressed himself and went to fetch the local constable, then immediately went round to Towle's house, demanding Towle's presence, but the constable claimed he had no authority to enter the property, so Garton whent to find the constable at Old Basford who *would* search the house.
 But to no avail.